BroadbandForum/usp/docs/specification/index.md

 ### Using Allow Partial and Required Parameters {#sec:using-allow-partial-and-required-parameters}

 The Add, Set, and Delete requests contain a field called "`allow_partial`".
-This field determines whether or not the Message should be treated as one complete configuration change, or a set of individual changes, with regards to the success or failure of that configuration.
+This field determines whether the Message should be treated as one complete configuration change, or a set of individual changes, with regard to the success or failure of that configuration.

 For Delete, this is straightforward - if `allow_partial` is `true`, the Agent returns a Response Message with `affected_paths` and `unaffected_path_errs` containing the successfully deleted Objects and unsuccessfully deleted Objects, respectively.
 If `allow_partial` is `false`, the Agent will return an Error Message if any Objects fail to be deleted.

 For the Add and Set Messages, Parameter updates contain a field called "`required`".
-This details whether or not the update or creation of the Object should fail if a required Parameter fails.
+This details whether the update or creation of the Object should fail if a required Parameter fails.

 This creates a hierarchy of error conditions for the Add and Set requests, such as: